SxC97/Yabai-Spaces/README.md

 * High Preformance!
 Plugin only runs when space focus is changes, space is created, or destroid.

 ## The Problem So Far
 I use the Yabai Window Manager for MacOS.
 One of the freatures of Yabai is disabling the animation when changing spaces.
-For power users, this is a great feature that speeds up you're workflow.
-The issue is that sometimes it can be difficult to know which space your on without the animation.
-Yabai includes a default bar that gives you this information, but it isnt _that_ customizable and requires that the default menu bar be hidden.
+For power users, this is a great feature that speeds up your workflow.
+The issue is that sometimes it can be difficult to know which space you're on without the animations.
+Yabai includes a default bar that gives you this information, but it isn't _that_ customizable and requires that the default menu bar be hidden.
 I have several other utilities in the menubar (such as iStatsMenu and Carrot Weather) and don't want them hidden all the time. Übersicht widgets also wouldn't work for this reason.

 ## The Solution
 This plugin (based on the [yabai/skhd helper](https://getbitbar.com/plugins/Tools/yabai_skhd.1s.sh) plugin by James Won) for Bitbar, displays the total number of spaces you have open and highlights the currently focused space.